managed-components/amplitude/README.md

 Settings are used to configure the tool in a Component Manager config file.

-1. API Key, `string`, _required_
+1. `api_key`, `string`, _required_

 - See [Find your Amplitude Project API Credentials](https://www.docs.developers.amplitude.com/analytics/find-api-credentials/) for help locating your credentials.

-2. Device IDs and User IDs minimum length, number, _optional_
+2. `min_id_length`, `Integer`, _optional_

-—
+- Use this field to override the Device IDs and User IDs minimum length.
+For more information, see Amplitude's docs for [Options](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/#options).

 ## Fields Description